ResearchComputing/Documentation/docs/compute/data-transfer.md

 selecting "University of Colorado at Boulder" from the dropdown menu and by logging in using your CU IdentiKey and password.

-*If you're with an institution other than CU Boulder, your institution may still be available for Globus authentication using the InCommon federation.
+*If you're with an institution other than CU Boulder (e.g. XSEDE), your institution may still be available for Globus authentication using the InCommon federation.
 Look for your institution in the list and sign in with your local credentials.
 If your institution is not listed, you will